Cameron Kerry: Career

-During brother John's presidential campaign, Cameron Kerry traveled across the country speaking to his brother's views on Israel, campaigning with Harvard Law School professor Alan Dershowitz, writer-comedian Larry David, and Jewish elected officials.
-During that time Kerry also served as an influential advisor to his brother and played a role in decisions behind the scenes and as a campaign surrogate.
+Early legal and private sector career

-In 2006, Cameron Kerry explored a run for Massachusetts Secretary of the Commonwealth but decided not to run when the Democratic incumbent William F. Galvin announced that he would seek re-election.
+After law school, Kerry served as law clerk to U.S. Senior Circuit Judge Elbert Tuttle from 1978 to 1979.
+He then joined Wilmer Cutler Pickering Hale and Dorr in Washington, D.C as an associate, before moving to Mintz, Levin, Cohn, Ferris, Glovsky, and Popeo in Boston, where he became an associate and partner.
+He was an adjunct professor of Telecommunications Law at Suffolk University Law School from 1997 to 2002.

-During the 2008 presidential campaign, he was the vice chair of the National Jewish Democratic Council and defended Barack Obama in the Jewish press.
+Service in the Obama Administration

-On April 20, 2009, President Obama nominated him, and on May 21, 2009, he was confirmed unanimously by the United States Senate as the General Counsel of the Department of Commerce.
+On April 20, 2009, President Obama nominated Kerry, and on May 21, 2009, he was confirmed unanimously by the United States Senate as the General Counsel of the U.S. Department of Commerce.
 In this role, Kerry was the principal legal advisor to the Secretary of Commerce and third-ranking secretarial officer.
 He served as the department's chief legal officer and oversees the work of over 325 lawyers in 14 offices.
 Kerry also served as the department's chief ethics officer, and co-chaired the secretary's Internet Policy Task Force, which brings together Commerce agencies with expertise on the internet in the 21st-century global economy.

 Kerry was appointed acting United States Secretary of Commerce on June 1, 2013, and resumed his position as general counsel on June 26, 2013, when Penny Pritzker was sworn in as the 38th Secretary of Commerce.
 As the General Counsel of the Department of Commerce, Kerry was the principal legal advisor to the Secretary of Commerce and third-ranking secretarial officer.
 He resigned his position on September 4, 2013.